Skip to content. | Skip to navigation

 Fumigation should only be used as a last resort.
 Because of the high toxicity of registered fumigants and technical knowledge needed for their proper use, a qualified pesticide applicator should be contacted if fumigation is required.

-Dennis Calvin, Assistant Professor
+Prepared by Dennis Calvin, Assistant Professor

 Last updated October 1988